MaddyGuthridge/minifolio-docs/README.md

-# Showcase your best work
+# Minifolio - Showcase your best work

 Minifolio is a portfolio content management system designed with flexibility and simplicity in mind.